oracle-livelabs/multicloud/verrazzano/modify-yaml-config/modify-yaml-config.md

     After you see that all the pods are in the *Running* Status, press *CTRL + C* to kill this command.

     Leave the *Cloud Shell* open as we also need it for our last lab.

 ## Acknowledgements

 * **Author** -  Ankit Pandey
 * **Contributors** - Maciej Gruszka, Peter Nagy
-* **Last Updated By/Date** - Ankit Pandey, May 2022
+* **Last Updated By/Date** - Ankit Pandey, November 2022